-Seymour Duncan has been long regarded among pro players as one of the leading names in guitar pickups.
-And back when Seymour Duncan made their first foray into guitar effects pedals with the now iconic Seymour Duncan SFX-01 Pickup Booster, it became immediately clear that they know a thing or two about pedals, also.
+Seymour Duncan has been long regarded among pro guitarists as one of the leading names in guitar pickups.
+And back when Seymour Duncan made their first foray into guitar pedals with the now iconic Seymour Duncan SFX-01 Pickup Booster, it became immediately clear that they know a thing or two about pedals, also.
 After a series of successful pedal releases, it’s actually been a few years since Seymour Duncan has released something new.
 But they sure weren’t resting on their laurels as their brand new Vapor Trail Analog Delay shows.

 The Vapor Trail clearly shows just from its spec sheet that the folks over at Seymour Duncan have been doing their homework.
 This is a pedal for guitar players interested in warm sounding, authentic analog delay tone who don’t need tap tempo.
 Therefore it will conveniently fit into a standard-sized stompbox slot on your pedalboard.
 And it hits that perfect street price point of around $149.

 The Vapor Trail also packs a few extra features that give this pedal some distinct advantages over the competition.
 It has modulation as expected, but both its modulation Rate and Depth controls are on the surface, easily tweakable in live situations.
 There’s also an effects send/return, perfect for coloring the delay with other pedals, using the delay in stereo, or controlling the Mix (delay level) with a volume pedal.
 A transparent Delay knob with a flashing blue LED light also gives you realtime feedback of the delay time.

 This just might be the most exciting pedal Seymour Duncan have released.
 If it sounds as good as it looks, the Vapor Trail could be a hit.
 Is it the best analog delay pedal in this price range?
 You’ll find out in our Seymour Duncan Vapor Trail review.